 Farm ponds are a common feature of agricultural landscapes across the globe and are particularly abundant in the central United States.
-In the US, most of these ponds were constructed in the post-Dust Bowl era of the mid-20th century.
-Originally built to provide water for cattle or for recreational fishing, many of these ponds now host thriving populations of amphibians At right, a typical farm pond in Ringgold County, Iowa.
-In addition to providing water for livestock, this pond also hosts Plains Leopard Frogs (Lithobates blairi) and American Bullfrogs (Lithobates catesbeianus).
+Recent estimates suggest that there may be as many as 3 million farm ponds in the Great Plains ecoregion alone.
+The majority of these ponds were constructed in the post-Dust Bowl era of the mid-20th century to provide water for cattle and aquaculture.

 Vernal Pool Conservation in Pennsylvania